 As it turns out, the foot rule also applies to women.

-?Watch the feet of the person you?re attracted to,? she tips AdamandDrew.com. ?People who are attracted to each other subconsciously try to ?line up? with the other person.
-Where the toes point, the heart follows.?
+“Watch the feet of the person you’re attracted to”, she tips, “people who are attracted to each other subconsciously try to ‘line up’ with the other person.
+Where the toes point, the heart follows.”